didil/serverless-testing-examples/README.md

 [ ![Codeship Status for didil/serverless-testing-examples](https://app.codeship.com/projects/19935a10-6b14-0136-e048-5a63a4ca7788/status?branch=master)](https://app.codeship.com/projects/298157)

 This repository illustrates some strategies to test apps built using [Serverless framework](https://github.com/serverless/serverless).

-I've published an article about this here: [Serverless Testing Strategies]()
+I've published an article about this on Medium: [Serverless Testing Strategies](https://medium.com/@didil/serverless-testing-strategies-393bffb0eef8)

 ## Setup